Do’s and don’ts for successfully negotiating your salary

 DO get the most you can, and DON'T forget to do your research.
 Here's how.

-DON’T accept the first offer
+DON’T accept the offer on the spot

 “You’re not required to accept, reject or counter a job offer on the spot,” Dudley says.
 “It’s perfectly OK to thank the hiring manager, and then let her know you’d like some time (not more than 24 hours) to consider the offer and get back to her with either your acceptance or negotiation requests.
 Just make sure you respond in a timely fashion, or you might lose the offer.”